Carbon-for-Developers/carbon-sdks/go/docs/ResyncFileQueryInput.md

 `func (o *ResyncFileQueryInput) UnsetChunkOverlap()`

 UnsetChunkOverlap ensures that no value is present for ChunkOverlap, not even an explicit nil
+### GetForceEmbeddingGeneration

+`func (o *ResyncFileQueryInput) GetForceEmbeddingGeneration() bool`

+GetForceEmbeddingGeneration returns the ForceEmbeddingGeneration field if non-nil, zero value otherwise.

+### GetForceEmbeddingGenerationOk

+`func (o *ResyncFileQueryInput) GetForceEmbeddingGenerationOk() (*bool, bool)`

+GetForceEmbeddingGenerationOk returns a tuple with the ForceEmbeddingGeneration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForceEmbeddingGeneration

+`func (o *ResyncFileQueryInput) SetForceEmbeddingGeneration(v bool)`

+SetForceEmbeddingGeneration sets ForceEmbeddingGeneration field to given value.

+### HasForceEmbeddingGeneration

+`func (o *ResyncFileQueryInput) HasForceEmbeddingGeneration() bool`

+HasForceEmbeddingGeneration returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)